Animation & Motion Graphics are Great for Conveying Insights & Complex Ideas

-Animation enables data designers to simulate changes over time, transition between places and time – ultimately unfolding a narrative.
+Animation enables data designers to simulate changes over time, the transitions between places and time – ultimately unfolding a narrative.
 It gives Big Data the human element.
-We can tell stories, evoke emotions and show processes where it was difficult or impossible with static graphics and text alone.
+We can tell stories, evoke emotions, and show processes where it was difficult or impossible with static graphics and text alone.

-transition– showing how the data transcends through time.
-An example of this would be Hans Rosling’s Wealth and Health of Nations, which is arguably the pioneering data visualisation animation project.
+Showing how the data transcends through time.
+An example of this would be Hans Rosling’s Wealth and Health of Nations, which is arguably the pioneering data visualization animation project.

 Below is one pulled from our own Datalabs Agency archives – a video showcasing the 2015 Australian Federal Treasury Budget.
-One of our favourites, we dare say!
+One of our favorites, we dare say!

-There you have it folks!
-Good data visualisation work should be easy to comprehend.
+There you have it, folks!
+Good data visualization work should be easy to comprehend.
 Here at Datalabs, we are obsessed with animations and we love creating them!
 No data is too complex.